Trekking Aconcagua; How I Reached South America’s Highest Summit!

 View this post on Instagram

-You can see a video dairy of my attempts at trekking Aconcagua below.
+You can see a video diary of my attempts at trekking Aconcagua below.
 I took some short videos, and the guys at VEEDYOU MEDIA kindly put it together for me, check it out!

 THE LEAD-UP TO TREKKING ACONCAGUA’S SUMMIT